hbahadirsahin/nlp-experiments-in-pytorch/README.md

   - vector_cache: The embedding file that torchtext creates the first time it runs with the defined embedding.
 To prevent it to download same file over and over again, you need to provide its path.
   - pretrained_embedding_path: This is the original, Gensim readable, embedding files (note that only use case for this is Fasttext-based OOV word generation).
   - checkpoint_path: The path for saved model file that you want to continue your training.
+  - saved_sentence_vocab: The path for saved vocabulary file that are created from words of the dataset.
+  - saved_category_vocab: The path for saved vocabulary file that are created from categories of the dataset.
   - oov_embedding_type: It can be "zeros", "ones", "random", "uniform" or "fasttext_oov" and specifies which method to use to generate OOV word vectors.
   - batch_size: Self-explanatory.